Sound Design and Dynamic Range

 Normally, TV audio is mixed somewhat lower.

-loudest and the quietest sounds on the soundtrack, expressed in
+between the loudest and the quietest sounds on the soundtrack, expressed in

 decibels) than you do for theatrical movies.
 That’s because people

 usually don’t listen to television in an extremely quiet room.
 A typical